dgan181/Neuromorphic_basic/README.md

 For now, this repository contains part of the work I did during my thesis along with some videos.

-The thesis contains only parts relevant to understand the code.
+The thesis contains only parts relevant to understanding the code.